Mr Samuel Klistorner

 Let’s get started!
 Tell us an interesting fact about yourself..

-In my spare time I enjoy hiking.
-For my honeymoon I hiked to Everest Base Camp, it sure is a great way to cement the marriage.
+In my spare time, I enjoy hiking.
+For my honeymoon, I hiked to Everest Base Camp, which was an incredible adventure—and a memorable way to kick off my marriage!

 What inspired you to get involved in MS research?